npm/npm/doc/cli/npm-install.md

     package.json, there is an additional, optional flag:

-    * `-E, --save-exact`: Saved dependencies will be configured with an exact version rather than using npm's default semver range operator.
+    * `-E, --save-exact`: Saved dependencies will be configured with an exact version rather than using npm’s default semver range operator.

     Further, if you have an `npm-shrinkwrap.json` then it will be updated as